dosbox-staging/dosbox-staging/docs/ReelMagic/mpeg_decoder.md

   * 0xC39D7088 -- Seen only so far in The Horde.

 The "magic key" is provisioned into the card usually at each game's load time.
 It is provided by the game to `FMPDRV.EXE` using a function 9/0208h call `driver_call(9, X, 0208h, ...)`.
-See `RMDOS_API.md` for more information on this.
+See the driver API notes for more information on this.